DIY Sprouting Jar Tutorial for You and Your Chickens

 It’s the same procedure whether you are sprouting for yourself or your chickens.
 So, let me give you the low down on how its done.
 Then you can decide for yourself who gets the resulting nutrition packed greens.

 Now, I should also note here that I sometimes grow foraging sprouts in trays and window boxes for my girls.
 But they seem to enjoy these kitchen counter sprouts so much more and will devour them in minutes.
 It is probably because they get the complete seed here rather than just the tops poking out of the dirt.
-I have another post coming up soon that explains foraging trays.
 But for now, this post is just on the sprouts…

 How To Make A Sprouting Jar